Edward Olivares Player Props: Royals vs. Cardinals

 Edward Olivares At The Plate

-- Olivares has 17 doubles, four triples, six home runs and 16 walks while batting .246.
+- Olivares is batting .250 with 18 doubles, four triples, six home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.